itrade-tyamaguchi/LAHacks-2019/README.md

     * Can your idea be applied to help drive revenue, brand awareness, usage, etc. for our product(s)?
 Explain your reasoning.
   * Corporate responsibility: Can your product make the world a better place?
     * Can your product bring awareness to reducing waste, healthier lifestyles, sustainability, etc.?
 Explain your reasoning.
-* Quality and Polish: How cool does your idea look and does it work?
+* Quality and Polish: Is your idea cool and does it work?
 ## Prizes
 For each member of the winning team:
   * $250 Visa Gift Card